mieubrisse/personal-writing/let-programming-burn/post.md

 I only hear the nervousness of a priesthood in decline.

-The reality is that computer system development used to be gatekept by we select few who warped our brains enough to speak to the machine in its native tongue.
+The reality is that computer system development used to be gate-kept by we select few who warped our brains enough to speak to the machine in its native tongue.

 That used to be a rare skill.
 Society rewarded it handsomely.

 But now computers learned to speak human.

 Anyone can build basic product today provided they're proficient at describing what they want, no programming required.
 And the AI is only getting better.

 But that's a _great_ thing.